I would like to share how to prepare the Malaysian chicken satay in the article.

 Satay is a street food made of marinated meat grilled on bamboo skewers with a sauce.
 It can be chicken, mutton, beef, pork, or other meats.

 Satay is recognized as a national dish of Indonesia.
 However, satay is also a delicacy in many Southeast Asia countries, including Malaysia, Singapore, and Thailand.
-It is known as ‘satay’ in Malaysia and Singapore, whereas, in Indonesia, it is called ‘sate’, which carries the same meaning.
+It is known as ‘satay’ in Malaysia and Singapore, whereas, in Indonesia, it is called ‘sate,’ which carries the same meaning.

-Sate Ayam (chicken satay) of Indonesia is prepared from chicken marinated in a mixture of coriander, turmeric, lemongrass, garlic, fresh ginger, salt, and pepper combined with an Indonesian sweet soy sauce (kecap manis).
+Sate Ayam (chicken satay) of Indonesia is prepared from chicken marinated in coriander, turmeric, lemongrass, garlic, fresh ginger, salt, and pepper combined with an Indonesian sweet soy sauce (kecap manis).
 Malaysian satay is prepared by blending shallots, lemongrass, garlic, and ginger into a smooth paste, whereas Thai chicken satay is made with fish sauce.

 Note: This post may contain affiliate links.
 Please read my privacy policy for more info.
 I may receive commissions for purchases made through links in this post.
 As an Amazon Associate, I earn from qualifying purchases.

-The best chicken satay recipe
+Steps to prepare the best chicken satay

 Galangal and lemongrass are heavily used in this Malaysian chicken satay recipe.
 It also includes belacan, a local salted shrimp paste, to enhance the flavor.
 Here is the step-by-step guide on how we make it.